 This workshop is part of a series of workshops that will be conducted with the Planning Commission to review Title 18 and the Development Standards in anticipation of a comprehensive update of those sections of the Carson City Municipal Code.
 The focus of this workshop will be to review Chapter 18.05 and the Development Standards Division 1, to consider any public regarding these chapters, and to give comments to staff regarding proposed updates to these chapters.
+This is a continuation of the discussion from the Planning Commission workshop of October 7, 2020, regarding Chapter 18.05 and Development Standards Division 1.

 Attached are Chapter 18.05 and Development Standards Division 1 with staff's draft amendments, based on prior discussions with the Planning Commission regarding these chapters, for review and discussion.
 The attached document includes staff comments throughout the various code sections, noted in [bracketed text], where explanation for the proposed changes may be needed.
 Also attached is a "clean" version of Chapter 18.05 with the proposed changes accepted, which may be easier to read than the marked version.
+Changes made since the October 7 Planning Commission workshop are noted in the marked documents in Track Changes Track Changes format (like this) to assist the Commission in noting where modifications have been made.